wp-plugins/wp-internetvista/readme.txt

 = How do I have my monitoring started? =
 The internetVista® services allow you to monitor your internet applications.
 These applications can be web sites (http), secured web sites (https), file servers (ftp), domain name servers (dns), email servers (smtp, imap and pop), newsgroup servers (nntp), servers (ping), database servers (mysql) or your own applications based directly on tcp and udp.
-Startup procedure:
+= Startup procedure: =
-* If you wish, change password that has been sent to you by email.
+* if you wish, change password that has been sent to you by email.
-* Define media by which you want to be contacted by internetVista® in case of problem detection during the monitoring of your applications.
+* define media by which you want to be contacted by internetVista® in case of problem detection during the monitoring of your applications.
 It can be email addresses or telephones which can receive SMS.
 By default, an email medium has been created with your email address.
 You can preserve this medium, adapt or suppress it.
 It is also via email media that you can decide to receive activity reports.
-* Define your applications to be monitored and associate them to the media defined before.
+* define your applications to be monitored and associate them to the media defined before.
 The same media can be associated with several different applications.
-* Consult and update your user data, such as last name, first name, address, language, etc.
+* consult and update your user data, such as last name, first name, address, language, etc.
-* Update the configuration of your account so that you can use the whole set of services offered by internetVista®.
+* update the configuration of your account so that you can use the whole set of services offered by internetVista®.

 == Changelog ==